2020 Nürburgring Langstrecken-Serie

-The 2020 Nürburgring Langstrecken Serie was the 43rd season of the German endurance series (formerly VLN) run at the Nürburgring Nordschleife, and first run as the Nürburgring Langstrecken Serie (NLS).
+The 2020 Nürburgring Langstrecken-Serie was the 43rd season of the German endurance series (formerly VLN) run at the Nürburgring Nordschleife, and first run as the Nürburgring Langstrecken-Serie (NLS).
 The season began on 27 June and ended prematurely on 29 August.

+The drivers championship was won by Philipp Leisen, Christopher Rink and Danny Brink, driving a BMW 325i for Adrenalin Motorsport.

 Calendar

 Classes

 Entries are split into multiple different classes.
 Current classes are: